bytecodealliance/bytecodealliance.org/_posts/2025-05-21-invoking-component-functions-in-wasmtime-cli.md

 ---
 title: "Running WebAssembly (Wasm) Components From the Command Line"
 author: "Tim McCallum"
-date: "2025-04-25"
+date: "2025-05-21"
 github_name: "tpmccallum"
 excerpt_separator: <!--end_excerpt-->
 ---
-Wasmtime now supports invoking Wasm component exports directly from the command line with the new `--invoke` flag.
+Wasmtime's 33.0.0 release supports invoking Wasm component exports directly from the command line with the new `--invoke` flag.
 This article walks through building a Wasm component in Rust and using `wasmtime run --invoke` to execute specific functions (enabling powerful workflows for scripting, testing, and integrating Wasm into modern development pipelines).
 <!--end_excerpt-->